Stuffed Grape Leaves

 1 Tbsp. dried dill weed

-•Remove the saucepan from the heat and stir in the mint, dill weed, salt, and pepper, then allow the mixture to cool.
+• Remove the saucepan from the heat and stir in the tomato paste, currants, pine nuts, cinnamon, mint, dill weed, allspice, and cumin.
+Allow the mixture to cool.

-•Rinse the grape leaves in warm water, drain, and cut off the stems.
-Place about 1 tablespoon of the cooled rice mixture onto the center of each leaf.
-Fold in the sides and then roll into a cigar shape.
+• Rinse the grape leaves in warm water, drain, and cut off the stems.
+Place about 1 tsp. of the cooled rice mixture onto the center of each leaf.
+Fold in the sides, roll into a cigar shape, and place into the prepared pot.

 Makes 8 servings